 Empower will help you manage your money.
 However, it does so in a much more comprehensive way than YNAB as you get to see the long-term financial results.

-When you sign up with Empower, you start by linking all of your financial accounts.
-You’ll include checking, savings, credit card, loan, retirement and investment accounts.
+It also has a budgeting tool that will automatically categorize your expenses.
+When you sign up with Empower, you start by linking your financial accounts.
+You’ll include checking, savings, credit card, loan, retirement, and investment accounts.

-Instead, you just pull up your Empower account and get a full view of your net worth and financial picture.
-This service is completely free.
+Instead, you can pull up your Empower account and see a full picture of your net worth and financial picture.

 2. Tiller